argel6767/customer-order-parser/README.md

 2. **Excel Report Generation**: Generates individual Excel reports using Apache POI based on the parsed data.
 3. **Report Combination**: The program reads multiple Excel reports and combines them into a single file.

+## License

+This software is proprietary and is the property of **Blue Tactical**.
+Unauthorized use, distribution, or modification of this software is strictly prohibited.